uaraven/mk54/docs/syntax.md

 | C*M*                   | k x<0 M | Indirect conditional goto by address in memory register M when X is less than zero.
 Value in memory register M is modified prior to jump.
 See below for modification rules |
 | D*M*                   | k rcl M, k п->x M, k п→х M | Indirect memory read from address in register M. Value in memory register M is modified prior to jump.
 See below for modification rules |
 | E*M*                   | k x=0 M | Indirect conditional goto by address in memory register M when X is equal to zero.
 Value in memory register M is modified prior to jump.
 See below for modification rules |

+### Register modification during indirect operations

+Operations which perform indirect access to memory register modify address in the register before executing operation.

+Depending on the memory register number following modifications are performed:

+  - M0..M3 - register value is decremented
+  - M4..M6 - register value is incremented
+  - M7..ME - register value is left unchanged

+If any of the register contains floating point value, then fractional part is truncated.
+There are no boundary checks performed, so if register contains invalid address, it will cause program termination with error.

+### Loops

+Loop commands decrement number in corresponding memory register by one and if it is not equal to zero jump to address in the next byte of program memory.
+After all loop iterations have completed, register will contain 1.

+MK series had undocumented feature, when loop counter register contained negative number or zero, first iteration will put -99999999 into counter and then loop will increment register until it reaches zero.
+JVM byte code does not replicate this behaviour, instead loop is immediately terminated.